By Michael Lewis

 Unfortunately, I haven’t had the opportunity to run back to my car to put on a jacket this fall.

 This year there haven’t been any games, tournaments or playoffs for parents, family and friends to cheer on their favorite athletes.
-The fall season have been moved to the spring, with the hope of the pandemic becoming less lethal in several months.
+The fall season has been moved to the spring, with the hope of the pandemic becoming less lethal in several months.

 I hope so for everyone’s sake.